SEKOIA-IO/documentation/docs/xdr/FAQ/SEKOIA_Endpoint_Agent.md

 **Do you plan to remove the possibility to select Sysmon option or will we allow users to add a Sysmon configuration?**

 We most probably will support Sysmon for users who wish to continue using it.

+## Is the agent useful for monitoring a Docker or Kubernetes host?

+The Sekoia agent, based on Auditd, is designed to effectively monitor system activities.
+This agent primarily focuses on system logs from the host machine, and while it can observe some data related to executions within containers, it is not specifically tailored to manage Docker or Kubernetes technologies.
+Consequently, it may provide a lower level of detail compared to specialized tools that would be designed for it.